Stay Safe: What to Do If Your Water Heater Smells Like Gas?

 If you suspect a gas leak from your water heater, it is important to turn off the gas supply immediately and contact a licensed professional to inspect and repair the issue.
 Do not attempt to fix the issue yourself or use any electrical devices or open flames near the area.
 It is crucial to evacuate the premises and call emergency services if you detect a strong gas smell or have symptoms of carbon monoxide poisoning.

 Regular maintenance and inspection of your water heater by a licensed professional can help prevent the leaks and ensure the safe functioning of your unit.
-It is essential to address any gas smell from a device promptly to avoid any potential danger and ensure your safety.
+If your water heater smells like gas, it is essential to address the issue promptly to avoid any potential danger and ensure your safety.

 FAQ